Causal Machine Learning: A Survey and Open Problems: Model-Based RL

-\paragraph{Confounded partial models} In prior works, dynamics models are often \emph{partial} in the sense that they are neither conditioned on, nor generate the full set of observed data.
-For example, the popular MuZero model \cite{muzero} is a partial model, because it predicts the state observation $y_T$ at $T>1$ given actions $a_t$ and updated hidden states $h_t$ but using no observational data beyond the initial state $s_0$ at $t=0$.
+In prior works, dynamics models are often \emph{partial} in that they are neither conditioned on nor generate the full set of observed data.
+For example, the popular MuZero model \cite{muzero} is a partial model because it predicts the state observation $y_T$ at $T>1$ given actions $a_t$ and updated hidden states $h_t$ but using no observational data beyond the initial state $s_0$ at $t=0$.
 In other words, it generates $y_T$ directly without generating intermediate observations.

-\citet{rezende2020causally} demonstrate that the aforementioned partial models can be causally incorrect: they are confounded by the observations $y_{<T}$ that they do not model, and can therefore lead to incorrect planning.
+\citet{rezende2020causally} demonstrate that the aforementioned partial models can be causally incorrect: they are confounded by the observations $y_{<T}$ that they do not model and can therefore lead to incorrect planning.
 The observations $y_{<T}$ are confounders because they are used by the policy to produce the actions $a_{<T}$, while the partial model is missing the $y_{<T}$ in its input.
 Therefore, the dynamics model is not robust against changes in the behavior policy.

 To remedy confounding, the authors propose to use backdoor adjustment (\Cref{sec:identifiability}) to make the action $a_t$ conditionally independent of the agent state $\vs_t$.
 They refer to models that are conditioned on the backdoor as \emph{Causal Partial Models} (CPM) and models that are not as \emph{Non-Causal Partial Models} (NCPM), see \Cref{fig:causal_partial_models}.
 They list multiple possible choices for the backdoor and discuss their trade-offs.
 For future work, they suggest focusing on dynamics model robustness against other types of interventions in the environment besides policy changes.